VigoReport/vigoCucumberJVM/README.md

 ####STEP-1
->Download the `Vigo-TestNG-xxx.jar` from this repo.
+>Download the `Vigo-CucumberJVM-xxx.jar` from this repo.

 ####STEP-2.
 >Generating Config file